andyzeng/arc-robot-vision/README.md

     imgColorPath=<image.png> imgDepthPath=<image.png> modelPath=<model.t7> th infer.lua # creates a results.h5 file
     ```

 4. Visualize the predictions in Matlab.
 Shows a heat map of confidence values where hotter regions indicate better locations for grasping with suction.
+Also displays computed surfaces normals, which can be used to decide between robot motion primitives suction-down or suction-side.
 Run the following in Matlab:

+    ```matlab
+    visualize;
+    ```

 ## Training